JavaFundamentalsZT/jf-2012-pong/README.md

 Extract native libraries from `lib/natives-<your-platform>.jar` into `nativelib` directory.
 Win32 libs have been extracted already.
 In case of 64-bit Windows, please use **32-bit Java** to launch the game.
-Alternatively, you can get the latest <a href=\"http://www.lwjgl.org/\">LWJGL</a> which has 64-bit Windows libraries.
+Alternatively, you can get the latest [LWJGL](http://www.lwjgl.org/) which has 64-bit Windows libraries.
 You may have to recompile Slick.

 ### Step 3 - Run the game